ambiennt/vt-releases/DOCUMENTATION_LITE.md

 	- `base_ui_color_fills_ui_slot_area`
 		- Type: `bool`
 		- Allowed values: {`true`, `false`}
 		- Determines whether the base enchant glint for UI items fills the full inventory slot area instead of only the non-transparent pixels of the item sprite.
+Currently, this option does not properly blend the enchant overlay's alpha channel when the vanilla `Anti-aliasing` setting is greater than 1.
 	- `smooth_world_uv`
 		- Type: `bool`
 		- Allowed values: {`true`, `false`}